practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

     # Create a new subprocess that will just exec the requested program.
     pid = fork { exec(*args) }

-    # Since fork() allows both processes to work in parallel we must tell the
+    # Because fork() allows both processes to work in parallel, we must tell the
     # parent process to wait for the child to exit.
-Otherwise the parent would
+Otherwise, the parent would
     # continue in parallel with the child and would be unable to process its
     # return value.
     _, status = Process.waitpid2(pid)